cakephp/docs/en/development/debugging.rst

 ==================

 Exception and error pages can contain URLs that directly open in your editor or IDE.
-CakePHP ships with URL formats for several popular editors and you can add additional editor formats if required during application bootstrap::
+CakePHP ships with URL formats for several popular editors, and you can add additional editor formats if required during application bootstrap::

     // Generate links for vscode.